James-Discord/drama.gg/README.md

 just a theme of whmcs

 https://drama.gg/d/939-the-scumbags-of-poundland-plc
+could be more proof but it was deleted making the thread more pointless

+https://drama.gg/d/930-the-wrong-doing-of-poundland-plc-screenshots-provided
-could be more proof but it was deleted making the thread more pointless (ontop and bottom) https://drama.gg/d/930-the-wrong-doing-of-poundland-plc-screenshots-provided
+could be more proof but it was deleted making the thread more pointless

 https://drama.gg/d/887-free-hostingpaid-hosting
 bro got disproved on ur on thread